DFHack/dfhack/docs/dev/Lua API.rst

     the end of the line.
 - Delete Last Word: :kbd:`Ctrl` + :kbd:`W` removes the word immediately before
     the cursor.
-- Text Selection: Select text with the mouse, with support for replacing or removing selected text.
 - Jump to Beginning/End: Quickly move the cursor to the beginning or end of the text using :kbd:`Ctrl` + :kbd:`Home` and :kbd:`Ctrl` + :kbd:`End`.
 - Select Word/Line: Use double click to select current word, or triple click to